 3. Upon receiving the Non-MSGin5G UE bulk registration request, the MSGin5G Server processes each of the UE registrations from the list individually as specified in clause 8.2.3.
 For each individual Non-MSGin5G UE registration that successful, the MSGin5G Server stores that UE Service ID and associated Non-MSGin5G UE Profile information.

-Editor's note: Security aspects of Non-MSGin5G UE bulk registration is the responsibility of SA3.
+NOTE 2: The security aspects of bulk (de-)registration is specified in Annex Y.6 of 3GPP TS 33.501 [16].